 Outcomes assessment answers the question "Did we, in fact, accomplish what we intended to for our students, University and local community?"
 It is the process of specifying outcomes, establishing measurable criteria and comparing actual results to those criteria.
 Changes that come about as a result of these analyses are documented and outcomes are measured again in a following cycle to verify improvement.

-- Specify four to seven (or reasonable, manageable number of) outcomes
+- Six to eight (or reasonable, manageable number of) student learning outcomes

 - Millersville University faculty and staff are committed to using outcomes assessment as a tool to fine-tune instructional delivery and service performance.